jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-data demo page: we need centralized control of (search, filter, sort) for amazing UX . reusable for all view mode
+data demo page: we need centralized control of (search, filter, sort) for amazing cohesive UX . reusable for all view mode

-===
+=== DONE

 data demo page: stats card should only be horizontally scrollable, not vertically